Resident's parking permit

 Who is entitled to apply for a resident’s parking permit?

 People who can prove residency in a street that is included in a disc zone.
+If you do not live on the street you are applying for, unfortunately you will not be eligible for a resident's parking permit.

 Applications for temporary permits which may be issued for UK registered vehicles undergoing re-registration must be accompanied by the vehicle registration document and a valid tax disc in addition to the necessary proof of address.